bitprj/BitUniversity/Week7-Visualizations-and-Exploratory-Analysis-using-Seaborn-and-Pandas/README.md

 # <div align="center">Statistical Visualization with Seaborn and Pandas</div>

 ## Recap
-By this point we have looked into some important steps such as:
+By this point, we have looked into some important steps such as:
 - Opening a google co-lab notebook.
 - Importing libraries such as Pandas and Numpy.
 - Loading datasets (.csv files).
 - Observing datasets as pandas DataFrame.

 ## Learning Objectives
-For this week we willl be focusing on the following goals:
+For this week we will be focusing on the following goals:
 - We will use visualization as an analysis tool instead of using Pandas DataFrame
-- Check if the tips recieved by a waiter are dependent on the other factors such as
+- Check if the tips received by a waiter are dependent on the other factors such as
     - Sex
     - day
     - time